 Last weekend, the trackpad of my BlackBerry Curve 3G began to malfunction, and inevitably I ended up sending it down to Lagos to be replaced.
 Coincidentally that same day, BlackBerry services in Europe, Africa, and Asia were interrupted due to a core switch failure within RIM’s infrastructure.
 This interruption made it impossible to receive email, BB messages and browse the web.

 Though the Blackberry internet service is gradually being restored, I can’t help but be somewhat amused at what my state of mind would have been if my BlackBerry hadn’t developed a fault during this period.

-In my honest opinion, I think it’s about time that the folks at RIM worked hard on an OS update that would enable BB devices function even when their servers go down.
-Right now only a select number of BlackBerry apps can function without BES/BIS.
-The important functions like Browsing, Email, BlackBerry and Social Network Messaging are tied down to BIS/BES.
+In my honest opinion, I think it’s about time that the folks at RIM worked hard on an OS update that would enable BB devices to function even when their servers go down.
+Right now, only a select number of BlackBerry apps can function without BES/BIS.
+The important functions like Browsing, Email, BlackBerry, and Social Network Messaging are tied down to BIS/BES.

 My mind is now set on getting a backup smartphone with a sexy, sturdy email client, but all the available ones aren’t Dual SIM enabled, and I don’t like the idea of carrying around 3 phones.
 To my fellow BlackBerry users, how did you all make it through the 2 days of BB darkness?